Chili Cook-Off Ideas

 We used the 2 oz. plastic or paper souffle cups for tasting.
 They are perfect for that.

 You will need regular plastic bowls for when the judging is over and people just want a big ole bowl of Chili.
-Then of course plastic spoons for eating.
+Then, of course, plastic spoons for eating.
 Oh — don’t forget napkins.

 We have had the best time when we had fiddle players at the Cook-Off.
 It really is something else when you have Fiddlers and Banjo Players at the party.
 It is a huge hit.
-We had some Old Timers one time that were absolutely amazing.
+We had some Old Timers that were absolutely amazing.
 What a bunch of talented guys.

 In order to have everything fair, You need to be sure that nobody knows who made which Chili.
 Sometimes that can be a challenge, but it can be done.
 We use to have all entries come through the back door to deliver the Chili and back out they went and then came through the front door.
 It was a crazy way to do it, but it worked for us.